usnistgov/OSCAL/working/doc/schema/oscal-tag-library.md

 ##### remarks

-In a declaration, [&lt;value> Value constraint](#&lt;value>-Value-constraint) will be given in groups, indicating a set of enumerated permissible values.
+In a declaration, [&lt;value>](#value-Value-constraint) will be given in groups, indicating a set of enumerated permissible values.

 In a parameter, a value represents a value assignment to the parameter, overriding any value given at the point of insertion.
 When parameters are provided in OSCAL profiles, their values will override any values assigned "lower down the stack".